 The roles assigned to each user can also be adjusted in that screen, as well as the access for users who have left be removed.

 To allow non-University members to be Content Editors on your site, check the ability to add non-SSO (external) users is enabled for your site (see Site Settings > Users tab).

 Once the ability to add external users is enabled on a Mosaic Site, a Site Owner/Administrator can add a new external user by going to the Site Settings > Users tab > 'Add' user screen.

 Check the site is visible to search engines

 Ensure the site can be indexed by search engines using the visibility setting which controls the robots.txt file.
 See the Site Settings > Visibility tab > 'Hide site from search engines' documentation.

-Is the site is not appearing in results or is it very low down the search rankings?
+Is the site not appearing in results or is it very low in the search rankings?

 To confirm whether the site is not appearing at all in the search results or whether it is appearing very low down the search rankings:

 - copy a unique string of text from your site, and use it to perform a web search